hypo69/1001-python-ru/en/articles/CICD пайплайн.en.md

           node-version: ${{ matrix.node-version }}

       - name: Install dependencies
-        run: npm install # or npm ci for a more predictable installation
+        run: npm install # or npm ci for more predictable installation

       - name: Lint with ESLint
         run: npx eslint . # Make sure ESLint is configured in the project